walshbr/walshbr.github.io/pages/snack-sized-digital-pedagogy.md

 ## Upcoming Sessions

+Coming soon!

+## Past Sessions

 * **Teaching with historical/humanities data**.
 Friday, 2/21 from 1:00-2:00PM EST. Register [here](https://cal.lib.virginia.edu/event/14011008).
     * Megan Brett, Manager for Collections Processing and Digital Initiatives at the Thomas Jefferson Library at Monticello
+        * Blurb
-        * Blurb: Working with historical structured data sources.
+            Working with historical structured data sources.
 We'll talk about some ways to approach transcribing historic documents into structured systems (spreadsheets or similar formats), including project planning, workflows, and some low/no tech starting points.
+        * Citation and Deposit
     * Emily McGinn, Digital Humanities Specialist at Johns Hopkins University
         * Blurb: I have data, now what?
 Forming a research question from humanities data.
 We’ll discuss how to examine the data you have, form a hypothesis, and structure investigations within the bounds of the dataset.

-## Past Sessions

-* Coming soon, documented with short, citable write-ups!
+        * Citation and Deposit
+            * McGinn, Emily.
+“Asking Questions of Data: How to Think Like a Computer”.
+Knowledge Commons, February 22, 2025. [https://doi.org/10.17613/zwcja-8bn05](https://doi.org/10.17613/zwcja-8bn05).